CBS Weekend News: Impact of COVID-19

 In March 2020, the COVID-19 pandemic caused the temporary shutdown of the CBS Broadcast Center after a number of CBS News staffers tested positive for the virus.
 While the network did reopen the facility for a brief period, further positive tests along with a number of corporate directives by CBS News President Susan Zirinsky resulted in a second, indefinite shutdown of the Broadcast Center.
-With no live weekend sporting events for the next three months (primarily due to the cancellation of CBS's March Madness coverage, as well as the temporary pause of the 2019–20 PGA Tour season) resulting in no likely sports pre-emptions, production of the CBS Weekend News was dramatically altered with CBS News staffers outsourcing certain production services to select CBS-owned stations and affiliates, who would originate the newscasts from the stations' respective studios with the station or affiliate's main anchors serving as the program's anchor for the weekend.
+With no live weekend sporting events for the next three months (primarily due to the cancellation of CBS's March Madness coverage, as well as the temporary pause of the 2019–20 PGA Tour season) resulting in no likely sports pre-emptions, production of CBS Weekend News was dramatically altered with CBS News staffers outsourcing certain production services to select CBS-owned stations and affiliates, who would originate the newscasts from the stations' respective studios with the station or affiliate's main anchors serving as the program's anchor for the weekend.
 The usage of local CBS stations and affiliates was, in part, to reduce the pressure on CBS News' Washington, DC, bureau, where the weeknight CBS Evening News is based, as it had already taken on increased responsibilities during the pandemic.

-These CBS affiliates assisted with production of the CBS Weekend News from March 14 until May 31:
+These CBS affiliates assisted with production of CBS Weekend News from March 14 until May 31: